metabase/metabase/docs/developers-guide/build.md

    git pull
    ```

    You should do this every time to make sure that you have all the latest Metabase branches and code on your computer.
-It’s also how you’ll get updates on a feature branch if the engineer make changes to it.
+It’s also how you’ll get updates on a feature branch someone make changes to it.

 4. Find the name of the branch you want to run by going to the “pull request” page for that feature on GitHub and copying the branch name from there.
 Here’s [an example PR page](https://github.com/metabase/metabase/pull/19138), with the branch name
 `fix-native-dataset-drill-popover`.